 - Punta Tombo’s trekking trails allow visitors to witness the habitats and mating grounds of roughly half a million migrating Magellanic penguins.

 - Cave of the Hands (Cueva de las Manos) is a mysterious Patagonian cave displaying ancient cave wall art from a hunter-gatherer society thought to date back to 10,000 BC.

-- Ushuaia, the southernmost city in the world is the gateway to Tierra del Fuego National Park as well as Beagle Channel cruises, Isla Martillo (Penguin Colony site), and Antarctica.
+- Ushuaia tour, opens the gates to Tierra del Fuego National Park as well as Beagle Channel cruises, Isla Martillo (Penguin Colony site), and possibilties for Antarctica cruises.